pborenstein/fresh/src/stylesheet.md

 dalmatian much dove methodically gosh far near and objective sold more misheard dear hello.

+## Footnotes

+Unpacked now declared put you confined daughter improved.
+Celebrated imprudence few interested especially[^esp] reasonable off one.
+Wonder bed elinor family secure met.
+It want gave west into high no in.
+Depend repair met before man admire see and.
+An he observe be it covered delight hastily message.
+Margaret no ladyship endeavor ye to settling.

+It allowance prevailed enjoyment in it.
+Calling observe for who pressed raising his.
+Can connection[^con] instrument astonished unaffected his motionless ^[Inline notes.
+It looks like newlines are forbidden here.] preference.
+Announcing say boy precaution unaffected difficulty alteration him.
+Above be would at so going heard.
+Engaged at village at am equally proceed.
+Settle nay length almost ham direct extent[^ext].
+Agreement for listening remainder get attention law acuteness day.
+Now whatever surprise resolved elegance indulged own way outlived.

+[^con]: A simple footnote.
+[^esp]: A more complicated footnote

+    Apartments simplicity or understood do it we.
+Song such eyes had and off.
+Removed winding ask explain delight out few behaved lasting.
+Letters old hastily ham sending not sex chamber because present.
+Oh is indeed twenty entire figure.
+Occasional diminution announcing new now literature terminated.
+Really regard excuse off ten pulled.
+Lady am room head so lady four or eyes an.
+He do of consulted sometimes concluded mr. An household behaviour if pretended.

+[^ext]:
+    All of these
+    have started on the first line.
+Not this one.
+    It's indented on the next line:

+    ```markdown
+    [^ext]:
+        All of these
+        have started on the first line.
+Not this one.
+        It's indented on the next line:
+    ```

 ## Lists, graphs, and tables &mdash; H2

 Ac vel nulla fermentum quis condimentum etiam sapien